September 17, 2024

-Ragweed usually starts to release pollen in mid-August, when the days are still warm, and the nights start to get cooler, According to the American College of Allergy, Asthma, and Immunology (ACAAI).
+According to the American College of Allergy, Asthma, and Immunology (ACAAI), ragweed starts to release pollen in mid-August, when the days are still warm and the nights start to get cooler.
 It can last well into September and October, typically continuing to wreak havoc until the first hard freeze, depending on where you live.
 It grows wild almost everywhere, especially on the East Coast and in the Midwest.
 Ragweed pollen is really light, so it spreads far and wide, and even if ragweed doesn’t grow where you live, ragweed pollen can travel for hundreds of miles in the wind!

 Autumn leaves can also trigger allergic reactions for millions of people.
 While most homeowners find it difficult to keep up with all those pesky leaves, for allergy sufferers, raking leaves presents even greater challenges.
 It can agitate pollen and mold, releasing it into the air, causing allergy and asthma symptoms to spike.